by Erica Garza

 6. Take CBD

 CBD interacts with the body’s endocannabinoid system, which is responsible for regulating appetite, sleep, immunity and mood.
-Studies show that CBD can provide natural stress relief without psychotropic effects.
+Studies show that CBD can reduce stress without psychotropic effects.
 Try Papa & Barkley’s CBD Capsules or Drops for daily comfort throughout the hectic holiday time.
 And if you can’t make it to that massage appointment, give yourself a self-massage with Hemp Balm, because being stress-free is the best gift you can give yourself this year.

 Erica Garza is an author and essayist.
 Her work has appeared in TIME, Health, Glamour, Good Housekeeping, Women's Health, The Telegraph and VICE.
 She lives in Los Angeles.